Heatblur-Simulations/f-4e-manual/src/cockpit.rst

 The Radar Missile Power Switch provides power to the CW tuning drive and monitoring functionality.

-When switched out of the OFF position, power is applied to the circuit 30 seconds after this selction.
+When switched out of the OFF position, power is applied to the circuit 30 seconds after this selection.

 The STBY position maintains warmup power to the missiles and CW tuning drive once the missiles have been tuned.